 The good news is that many gym operators are desperate to hire new staff so will pay for you to become certified.
 The downside is that you’ll need to commit to working for them for a set period of time (in order for their investment to be worthwhile).
 If you leave before the contract ends, you’ll have to repay the cost of the training course.

 For many people, this is the best way to get a free personal training certification and guaranteed job to boot.
 Working for a big gym chain may not be everyone’s dream but it’s an excellent way to get started and learn the ropes.
-They also tend to offer more structured professional development training along the way such as functional and TRX courses.
+They also tend to offer more structured professional development training along the way such as functional, group exercise, indoor cycling, and TRX courses.

 To find these employer-sponsored training opportunities, check on the big job sites or visit gym websites directly.